apecloud/kubeblocks/docs/user_docs/kubeblocks-for-postgresql/cluster-management/restart-postgresql-cluster.md

    --ttlSecondsAfterSucceed=30
    ```
    - `component-names` describes the component name that needs to be restarted.
-   - `ttlSecondsAfterSucceed` describes the time to live after the restarting succeeds.
+   - `ttlSecondsAfterSucceed` describes the time to live of OpsRequest job after the restarting succeeds.

    **Option 2.** Create an OpsRequest.